MingyaoLiu/SVG-Polygon-Util/README.md

 # Use Angular CLI to build

-ng build --prod --base-href SVG-Polygon-Util
+ng build --prod --base-href /SVG-Polygon-Util/